These corndogs bites are a fun take on the classic corndog! They are easy for toddlers to eat with the same, great corndog taste!

 Here is what you’ll need to make these corndog bites:

 Ingredients to make corndog bites.
-See recipe card for detailed ingredient quantities.

-• Flour: I used all purpose flour, but whole wheat works as well.
+• Flour: I used all-purpose flour, but whole wheat works as well.

 • Cornmeal: The main ingredient to give these muffins that authentic “corn” taste!